onflow/flow/docs/content/kitty-items/modify.md

 Let's start the project in the emulator by running the command below in the root project folder.

+> **Important**: You will notice that the previous script execution finished once all services successfully started.
+You **do not need to stop the previous process**.
+By running the next command, existing services will be configured to communicate with the emulator instead of the testnet.

 ```sh
 npm run dev:emulator
 ```